bmadone/senior-software-engineer/network.md

     - What levels is it divided into?
 What does the area of ​​responsibility of each level include?
     - What PDUs are used at each level of the model?
     - How do the levels interact with each other?
 Does the level know about the availability of other levels (can it contact directly)?
+    - What layers are represented in OSI and in TCP/IP models?
 * Transport Protocols
     - What is a unicast message (unicast)?
     - What is broadcast transmission?